 Stringing is an equally fascinating subject given the many patterns tried over the years.
+The primary strings used were made from the intestines of animals mainly sheep and through the years was known as “cat gut”.

 While early strings were made of ‘Gut’ often called cat gut, they were indeed made from animal intestines until the plastics and nylons appeared in the 1940-s-1950′s.
 Original gut was 1.5mm -2mm thick and often they tried different grades and thicknesses between vertical and cross strings to improve performance.
 The use of two vertical double strings and different cross strings are visible here with original trebling in place.
 This a common pattern on early racquets.